Dutch province tilts at (real) windmills

 But on Wednesday it said it would not give any other wind power projects the go-ahead after the existing project - which will allow the province to fulfill its wind energy target - is complete.

-"Wind turbines had a maximum height of 25 metres or so, 30 years ago," said Frans Nederstigt, a spokesman for the provincial government.
+"Wind turbines had a maximum height of 25 meters or so, 30 years ago," said Frans Nederstigt, a spokesman for the provincial government.

-"Now they are modern machines of up to 120 metres, with rotors up to 75 metres across - meaning a total height of 180 metres is not exceptional."
+"Now they are modern machines of up to 120 meters, with rotors up to 75 meters across - meaning a total height of 180 meters is not exceptional."

 Turbines caused noise pollution, he added, saying that sunlight flickering through turbine blades could also be a distracting hazard for drivers.